RetroDECK/ES-DE/INSTALL.md

 * Creating a log file that will record the start and end time for each game we play, letting us see how much time we spend on retro-gaming
 * Changing the system resolution when launching and returning from a game in order to run the emulator at a lower resolution than ES-DE

-**Note:** The following examples are for Unix systems, but it works the same way on macOS (which is also Unix after all), and on Windows (although .bat batch files are then used instead of shell scripts and any spaces in the parameters are not escaped as is the case on Unix).
+The following examples are for Unix systems, but it works the same way on macOS (which is also Unix after all), and on Windows (although .bat batch files are then used instead of shell scripts and any spaces in the parameters are not escaped as is the case on Unix).

-The events executed when a game starts and ends are called `game-start` and `game-end` respectively.
+The events executed when a game starts and ends are named `game-start` and `game-end` respectively.
 Finding these event names is easily achieved by starting ES-DE with the `--debug` flag.
 If this is done, all attempts to execute custom event scripts will be logged to es_log.txt, including the event names.

 So let's create the folders for these events in the scripts directory.
 The location is `~/.emulationstation/scripts`

-**Game log:**
+**Game log**

 After creating the directories, we need to create the scripts to log the actual game launch and game ending.
-The parameters that are passed to the scripts varies depending on the type of event, but for these events the two parameters are the absolute path to the game file, and the game name as shown in the gamelist view.
+The parameters that are passed to the scripts vary depending on the type of event, but for these events the four parameters are the absolute path to the game file, the game name as shown in the gamelist view, the system name and the full system name.

 Let's name the start script `game_start_logging.sh` with the following contents:

 ```
 #!/bin/bash
 TIMESTAMP=$(date +%Y-%m-%d' '%H:%M:%S)
-echo Starting game "\""${2}"\"" "(\""${1}"\")" at $TIMESTAMP >> ~/.emulationstation/game_playlog.txt
+echo Starting game "\""${2}"\"" "\""${4}"\"" "(\""${1}"\")" at $TIMESTAMP >> ~/.emulationstation/game_playlog.txt
 ```

 And let's name the end script `game_end_logging.sh` with the following contents: